Benchmarking Low-Shot Robustness to Natural Distribution Shifts

-For a fair and uniform comparison across datasets, we apply the relevant interventions on MSN ViTB-16 and use it as the reference model for computing effective and relative robustness (see Sec.~\ref{sec:prelim}).
+For a uniform comparison across datasets, we apply the relevant interventions on MSN ViTB-16 and use it as the reference model for computing effective and relative robustness (see Sec.~\ref{sec:prelim}).
 Additionally, we include CLIP with LP-FT, WiSE-FT, and Model Soups as interventions, based on their reported performances \cite{kumar2022fine, wortsman2022robust, wortsman2022model} and strong performance on ID and OOD shifts in our experiments.
-We use ViTB-16 architecture for CLIP which performed substantially better than the RN50 variant, as shown in table~\ref{tab:appx_arch_clip} in appendix.
-Despite being amenable to low-shot finetuning, we find that it is non-trivial to implement RobustViT for self-supervised ViTs that perform better on OOD shifts and downstream tasks~\cite{he2022masked, assran2022masked}.
-Also due to its requirement of offline segmentation maps, it remains challenging to implement for non-object centric datasets such as Camelyon.
-We provide details on the hyperparameter choices associated with each intervention in section \ref{sec:appx_interventions} of appendix.
+Despite being amenable to low-shot training, it remains challenging to implement RobustViT on non-object centric datasets such as Camelyon due to its requirement of offline segmentation maps.
+We provide details on the hyperparameter choices for every intervention in section \ref{sec:appx_interventions} of appendix.